benhauser/ml-lab/README.md

-# ml-lab

-Machine Learning Laboratory / Experiments

-## Machine Learning, what language should I use?
+# Machine Learning, what language should I use?

 I'm trying to figure out the best programming language to use for Machine Learning.
 My three candidates are: